MicrosoftDocs/dynamics365smb-docs/business-central/ui-change-basic-settings.md

 > If a company badge is defined, then you cannot change the company name as described in [To change the company name](ui-change-basic-settings.md#to-change-the-company-name)-->

 ## <a name="work-date"></a>Work date

 The most commonly used work date is today's date.
-You may have to temporarily change the work date to be able to perform tasks, such as completing transactions for a date that is not today's date.
+You may have to temporarily change the work date to be able to perform tasks, such as completing transactions for a date that is not today.

 > [!TIP]
 > In all date fields, type **t** to quickly enter today's date, and type **w** to quickly enter the work date, which is the value in the **Work Date** field on the **My Settings** page.